I come to this work honestly.

 Click here to read more about my professional qualifications.

 I believe touch is a powerful teacher — and a deeply political one.
 In a culture that treats bodies as problems to fix, optimize, or control, safe and nourishing touch becomes an act of resistance.
 Who is allowed rest, who is believed in their bodily experience, and whose boundaries are respected has never been evenly distributed.
 These questions are not abstract to me.
 They live in our bodies, and they shape whose needs are met and whose are dismissed.
+In the massage room, this shows up as careful listening, consent-centered touch, and deep respect for each client’s autonomy and lived experience.

-That’s why this work exists.
-Across all my projects, I work from the evidence-backed belief that safe, nourishing touch and nonjudgmental presence are not luxuries, but necessary conditions for human dignity, resilience, and connection — for all of us.
+Across all my projects, I work from the evidence-backed belief that safe, nourishing touch and nonjudgmental presence are not luxuries, but necessary conditions for human dignity, resilience, and connection.
 I’m especially committed to creating spaces where queer, trans, and gender-diverse people — along with others who are often harmed or overlooked by traditional care systems — can experience care that affirms their humanity and honors their lived experience.

 I’m guided by the reverberating influences of queer and Black feminist writers, bodyworkers, and organizers, as well as by the reproductive justice and community care movements.
 I resist hierarchical “healer” frameworks and instead practice care as relational, shared, and grounded in mutual responsibility.
 I am deeply aware that our well-being as individuals is inextricably linked to the well-being of our communities and our world.
 We are in this together.